VincentZ751/Arudino-Light-Memory-Game/README.md

 # Arudino-Light-Memory-Game
-A funny simple light game that you can adjust and test your memory with
+A fun simple light game that you can adjust and test your memory with